abhishekbaghel11/File_Transfer_System/README.md

 ```shell
   install_dependencies.exe
 ```
-7. You have to install the `netifaces` module of python using the anaconda prompt.
+7. You have to install the `netifaces` module of python using the anaconda prompt (if `pip install netifaces` doesn't work) .
 Open the anaconda prompt and type the following command:
 ```shell
   conda install -c anaconda netifaces
 ```